tjk1021/oceexceltopdf/README.md

 ```
 browserify -r ./main.js:myPDF > bundle.js
 ```
-now you can open index.htnml file in browser and use.
+now you can open index.html file in browser and use.

 Note: each time you make changes to the js, run the browserify command: